mongodb/docs/source/core/replication.rst

 Consistency
 -----------

-A database system is consistent if it will always return the same result to the same query.
-Database operations can be characterized as :term:`eventually consistent <eventual consistency>` where the database system allows write operations to return as successful before the entire data set is in a consistent state.
-Conversely, :term:`strict consistency` refers to the policy of a database system that does not allow write operations to return as successful until the data set is in a consistent state.
+In MongoDB, all read operations issued to the primary node of a replica set are :term:`consistent <strict consistency>`, with the last write operation.

+In some cases write operations will succeed on :term:`secondary` nodes that have not replicated more recent relevant updates or operations, which reflects an inconsistent state.
+This potentially inconsistent is sometimes characterized as :term:`eventual consistency` because the secondary node's state will *eventually* reflect the primary's consistent state, and strict consistency cannot be guaranteed or assumed for these read operations.

+There is no way to guarantee consistency for reads from *secondary nodes,* except by configuring the :term:`client` and :term:`driver` to ensure that write operations succeed on all nodes before completing successfully.

-Replication complicates consistency, as operations need to complete successfully on multiple systems in order for all nodes in the database to be consistent with each other.
-This section provides an overview of the concepts that underpin database consistency and the mechanisms that MongoDB provides to ensure that replica sets reflect consistent states.
+This section provides an overview of the concepts that underpin database consistency and the mechanisms that MongoDB provides to ensure that users have access to consistent data states.

 .. _replica-set-rollbacks:

 Rollbacks
 ~~~~~~~~~

-Rollbacks are required when a primary accepts write operations, and
-then looses "primary" status and/or is unable to connect to the set
-before the writes propagate (i.e. replicated) to the secondaries.
-When
+In some :term:`failover` situations, write operations are accepted by
+a :term:`primary` and not replicated to secondaries before the primary
+steps down or another primary is elected.
+This case is rare and
+typically occurs as a result of a network partition.
+When this node
+rejoins the replica set and attempts to continue replication as a
-this node rejoins the set, those updates that had not propagated to
+:term:`secondary` those operations that were not replicated have to be
-the secondaries are "rolled back," or removed, and this data is
+removed, or "rolled back," to maintain database consistency across the
+replica set.

-written to a :term:`BSON` file in the database's
+The rollback data then is written to a :term:`BSON` file in the
-:mongodb:setting:`dbpath` directory.
+database's :mongodb:setting:`dbpath` directory.
 Use :doc:`bsondump
 </reference/bsondump>` to read the contents of these rollback files
-and then manually apply the changes to the set.
+and then manually apply the changes to the new primary.
+There is no

-Because of the complexity and manual intervention required, users of
+way for MongoDB to appropriately and fairly handle rollback situations
+without manual intervention.
+Because rollback situations require
+administrator's direct input, response to rollbacks, users should
-replica sets should strive to avoid situations that might reduce
+strive to avoid rollbacks as much as possible.
+Monitor
-rollbacks.
-Monitor :term:`replication lag`, :ref:`architect the set
+:term:`replication lag`, :ref:`architect the set
-<replica-set-deployment-overview>` to avoid isolating likely primary
+<replica-set-deployment-overview>` to ensure that data is effectively
-nodes, (given properly configured node priorities,) and most crucially
+replicated.

+The best strategy for avoiding rollbacks is to ensure :ref:`write
-ensure :ref:`write propagation <replica-set-write-propagation>` to
+propagation <replica-set-write-propagation>` to all or some of the
+nodes in the set.
+Using these kinds of policies prevents situations
-prevent situations that would create rollbacks.
+that might create rollbacks.

 .. _replica-set-write-propagation: